edonkeycoin/gsbitcoinutils/README.md

 Another advantage of Google Sheets is that supports BTC to USD rate conversion.
 I had to add LTC to USD (via GDAX), because Google doesn't support LTC yet.

 The script here isn't particularly original.
-Also much of this info can be found by Google searching.
-But in case anyone finds it helpful, I'm including the formulas and scripts that I'm using for my BTC spreadsheets.
+Much of this info can be found by Google searching.
+But in case anyone finds it helpful, I'm including the formulas and scripts that I'm using for my BTC and LTC spreadsheets.

 Originally I tried using the API provided by blockchain.info, because I found a script example using their API.
 But I started getting errors indicating that the endpoint had been used too much, or something to that effect.
 So I switched to blockr.io and haven't had a problem.